Value Bet

 Targeting opponents and the “value target”

-First identify the weakest holdings in an opponent’s calling range - your value target.
-Then choose a line and size those hands will call.
+First identify the weakest holdings in an opponent’s calling range, your value target.
+Then choose a line and a size those hands will call.
 If you target second pair, pick a size second pairs will call.
 If you target one-pair hands, pick a size that brings those calls.
-Mix bet sizes and occasionally use a check-raise to avoid being read as always betting the same strength.
+Mix bet sizes, and occasionally check-raise to avoid being read as always betting the same strength.

 Example: Against a player who calls with top pair but rarely with middle pair, size your bet to invite top pair calls.
 If you always bet the same amount with top pair and bluffs, opponents will adjust.